Running a job search – but using resume writing trends from the past?

 You’ll find yourself at a disadvantage in today’s aggressive job market.

 Plenty of job seeking activities have changed over the past decade… and your executive resume needs to keep pace with them.

-To ensure your resume and job search activity aligns with the latest resume writing trends in 2015, take note of these 5 critical elements:
+To ensure your resume and job search activity aligns with the latest resume writing trends, take note of these 5 critical elements:

 Even if you’ve never added a graphic element to your resume, take heart: thanks to the Insert function in Microsoft Word, adding a chart is easier than ever.
 This function will display an Excel spreadsheet in which to add the requisite metrics, as well as prompt you to select the chart of your choice, such as a bar graph.

 Remember that hiring managers are constantly looking for candidates who distinguish themselves at a leadership level.
 By highlighting the metrics you’ve worked hard to gather (and achieve), you’re making their job easier in 2015.

 If you’re an executive or senior-level professional, you’ll find the basic resume style of yesteryear is now outdated.
 Effective resumes in 2017 and beyond rely on dashes of color, changes in font style, intensive keyword strategy, and graphics, as shown in this sample of an executive resume.

 The trend toward using eye-catching design elements isn’t new; executive resume practices have evolved over the past few years, with a transition away from the one-page, all-white documents of the past.

 If your resume isn’t employing these strategies, update it now!
 A refresh is always a good idea in order to stay competitive.